 However, this approach cannot be meaningfully used for craniocaudally short vertebrae such as most caudals, in which there is no unambiguous long axis (Figure 6A).

 And even for elongate vertebrae, this immediately intuitive approach breaks down when considered in detail.
-A line between the cranial and caudal articular surfaces at half height sounds simple, but to determine half-height we need to establish where the dorsal and ventral margins of the articular surfaces are, and this is not always clear, especially for fossil vertebrae.
+A line between the cranial and caudal articular surfaces at half height sounds simple, but to determine half-height we need to establish where the dorsal and ventral margins of the articular surfaces are.
+This is not always clear, especially for fossil vertebrae.
 In Figure 5C, the upper blue lines at each end of the vertebra mark the dorsalmost extent of the two articular surfaces, and are not difficult to determine.
 But the ventralmost extent of both surfaces is much more ambiguous.
 Candidate ventral extents are shown by the other blue lines.
 Cranially (to the right), the ventralmost line is aligned with the ventralmost point on the cranial part of the vertebra, but it is not certain that this is part of the articular condyle rather than some other process; the two lines immediately above show two other points on the curvature of the condyle that could be interpreted as its ventralmost extent.
 The same problem is more extreme with respect to the ventral margin of the caudal articular surface (left side of Figure 5C).
-Only with the benefit of a caudal view does it become apparent that the upper two lines in the lower group mark breakages in the cotyle rim rather than a legitimate ventral margin, and that even the lowest line represents a point of breakage rather than for example, a separate ventrolateral process.
+Only with the benefit of a caudal view, or access to the specimen or a 3D model, does it become apparent that the upper two lines in the lower group mark breakages in the cotyle rim rather than a legitimate ventral margin.
+Even the lowest line represents a point of breakage rather than for example, a separate ventrolateral process.
 In fact, the true ventral extent of this articular surface would have been located some way below the preserved portion of the bone — as is shown in Janensch’s (1950: figures 23, 25) illustrations of this vertebra and in Figure 5C.

-All this shows that relying on the eye to determine horizontal orientation can be very misleading, and that a more objective approach is needed.
+All of this shows that relying on the eye to determine horizontal orientation can be very misleading, and that a more objective approach is needed.
 We will now consider three such definitions (Figure 6).

 [Figure 6 here]